 WHY is this medicine prescribed?

-Glatiramer injection is used to treat adults with various forms of multiple sclerosis (MS; a disease in which the nerves do not function properly and people may experience weakness, numbness, loss of muscle coordination, and problems with vision, speech, and bladder control) including:
+Glatiramer injection is used to treat various forms of multiple sclerosis (MS; a disease that damages nerves and can cause weakness, numbness, trouble walking or talking, vision changes, and other problems).

 Glatiramer is in a class of medications called immunomodulators.
 It works by stopping the body from damaging its own nerve cells (myelin).